tbremer/live-guide/README.md

   --output, -o    Where should the output styleguide go?
-Defaults to current working directory /styleguide --resource, -r  additional resources to be loaded into the code example iframes  [array] --name, -n      name for the style guide or product --help, -h      Show help  [boolean]
+Defaults to current working directory /styleguide --resource, -r  additional resources to be loaded into the code example iframes  [array] --name, -n      name for the style guide or product --syntax, -s    add or override syntax filters to our main parser, this preforms a deepmerge --help, -h      Show help  [boolean]

 ```